omasan-edegbele/YOLOv8-Object-Detection-for-Autonomous-Vehicle-Scenarios/README.md

 Trained model weights are not included in this repository.
 Users can reproduce results by running the training notebook or supplying their own trained weights.

+## Design Decisions
+- Chose YOLOv8n to balance inference speed and accuracy
+- Used normalized YOLO label format for consistency and scalability
+- Accepted lower performance on rare classes due to dataset imbalance
+- Prioritized interpretability and evaluation over raw accuracy

+## Metrics
+Performance varies across classes due to class imbalance in the dataset.
+High-frequency classes such as cars and pickup trucks show stronger recall, while rare classes (e.g., motorcycles) exhibit lower performance.
+This reflects real-world dataset constraints rather than model failure.

 ### Using a Python script
 ```bash
 python src/infer_yolov8.py \
   --weights path/to/best.pt \
   --source samples/images \
   --conf 0.15